marespadafor/mdmespadafor.github.io/_pages/about.md

 ======
 At the moment, I work on topics related to the transmission of intergenerational advantages and Inequality of Educational Opportunities.
 I use quantitative methods and (aim for) causal inference designs.

 In my thesis, I look at how institutional barriers and random events unevenly affect children's educational outcomes across family origin.
-From birth, throughout school, my thesis provides new empirical evidence on both processess of selection and compensation that ultimately lead to the observed educational inequalities across family origins.
-All in all, I show how across several outcomes and measurments of family origins, naive models consistenly underestimate the intergenerational transmission of inequalities.
+From birth, throughout school, my thesis provides new empirical evidence both on processess of selection and on compensation that ultimately lead to the observed educational inequalities across family origins.
+All in all, I show how, across several outcomes and measurments of family origins, naive models consistenly underestimate the intergenerational transmission of inequalities.

 I have recently joint the [GEOSMINE](https://www.fabriziobernardi.net/the-geography-of-social-mobility-in-europe/) (Geography of Social Mobility in Europe) project, lead by Fabrizio Bernardi and based at the [CLIC](https://www.eui.eu/Projects/CLIC) (Comparative Life Course & Inequality Research Centre).
-This project aim is to understand how the interplay between place of birth and social class of origin affect the intergenerational reproduction of inequalities.
+This project's aim to understand how the interplay between place of birth and social class of origin affect the intergenerational reproduction of inequalities.

 ![](http://marespadafor.github.io/images/productive.jpeg)